thosgood/this-weeks-finds/markdown/151-200/week171.md

 to string theory, which is a mammoth subject in its own.
 For that, you might try this article which I bumped into in the same journal:

-3) Ulf Daniellson, Introduction to string theory, Rep. Prog.
-Phys.
-64 (2001) 51-96.
+3) Ulf Daniellson, "Introduction to string theory", _Rep.
+Prog.
+Phys._ **64** (2001) 51-96.

-It seems to do a pretty good job of the impossible - explaining all of string theory in less than 50 pages.
+It seems to do a pretty good job of the impossible --- explaining all of string theory in less than 50 pages.
 Of course, if you want to get serious, you'll eventually have to read some of the string theory textbooks listed in ["Week 124"](#week124) and elsewhere.